ctford/traversy/README.md

 ## Laws

 Lenses follow some rules that make them behave intuitively.
+The first two rules are the [Traversal Laws](http://hackage.haskell.org/package/lens-2.3/docs/Control-Lens-Traversal.html#t:Traversal).
+The final rule governs the relationship between `update` and `view`.

-An `update` has no effect if passed the `identity` function.
+An `update` has no effect if passed the `identity` function:

     (-> x (update l identity)) === x

-Fusing two updates together is the same as applying them separately.
+Fusing two updates together is the same as applying them separately:

     (-> x (update l f1) (update l f2)) === (-> (update l (comp f1 f2)))

-`update` then `view` is the same as `view` then `map`.
+`update` then `view` is the same as `view` then `map`:

     (-> x (update l f) (view l x)) === (->> x (view l) (map f))

 These should hold for any lens `l` that applies to a data structure `x`.